DataLab-Platform/DataLab/doc/features/validation/technical.rst

 The tests are implemented using the `pytest <https://docs.pytest.org/en/latest/>`_ framework.

-When writing a new scientific validation test, the following rules should be followed regarding the test function:
+When writing a new technical validation test, the following rules should be followed regarding the test function:

 - The test function should be named: